-Separate financial statements are provided for governmental and fiduciary funds, even though the latter are excluded from the district-wide financial statements.
+Separate financial statements are provided for governmental funds.
 Major individual governmental funds are reported as separate columns in the fund financial statements.
 The General Fund and the 2022 Construction Capital Projects Fund are the District's major funds.
 Nonmajor funds are aggregated and presented in a single column.